Cheppers/contur/README.md

 ## Installation
 1. Install requirements (see above)
-2. `gem install chbuild`
+2. `gem install contur`

 ## Usage
-1. Create a `.chbuild.yml` file in the root of your repository
+1. Create a `.contur.yml` file in the root of your repository
 2. Launch docker
-3. Run `$ chbuild start` to build the image, launch the MySQL container and the chbuild container
+3. Run `$ contur start` to build the image, launch the MySQL container and the contur container
-4. Run `$ chbuild restart` to restart the chbuild container
+4. Run `$ contur restart` to restart the contur container

 When you run the `start` command the following will happen:

-1. chbuild builds a docker image with apache, php-fpm and a couple of PHP extensions and configure them to work together
+1. contur builds a docker image with apache, php-fpm and a couple of PHP extensions and configure them to work together
-2. chbuild downloads and starts a MySQL container (of your choice or the latest one if undefined in the YAML)
+2. contur downloads and starts a MySQL container (of your choice or the latest one if undefined in the YAML)
-3. chbuild starts the chbuild container
+3. contur starts the contur container
-4. chbuild runs the init script
+4. contur runs the init script
 5. You can access the site on `localhost:8088`
-6. If your root directory is empty chbuild will create an index.php file with a phpinfo inside
+6. If your root directory is empty contur will create an index.php file with a phpinfo inside

 When you run the `restart` command the following will happen:

-1. chbuild checks if your image is up-to-date and builds a new one if needed
+1. contur checks if your image is up-to-date and builds a new one if needed
-2. chbuild kills the currently running chbuild container
+2. contur kills the currently running contur container
-3. chbuild starts a new container and reruns the init script
+3. contur starts a new container and reruns the init script

 ## The container
 The following happens in the container when you start it: